cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 When running a trace symbolically, [Morion](https://github.com/pdamian/morion) follows along the recorded instructions (including the ones injected by hooks during tracing) and executes them one by one using its underlying symbolic execution engine ([Triton](https://triton-library.github.io/) in our case).
-For hooks with mode `skip`, no additional modifications to the symbolic state are performed.
+For hooks with mode `skip`, no additional modifications of the symbolic state are performed.
 As we will see in the next example, this might be different when using a hook with mode `model`.
 #### Specific Function Hook with Mode Model (Example libc:fgets)